Everything you need to know about permalinks and Squarespace SEO

 I'm going to introduce you to permalinks (aka URL slugs), explain why they are so important, and let you in on the best practices for setting up permalinks for SEO success.

 SEO can be hella confusing so if you have any questions, you are welcome to leave a comment below and I’ll do my best to respond.
 I personally work with select consulting and strategy clients every month so if you’re interested in that, please get in touch.
-Finally, I also share SEO tips with my newsletter (which you can sign up for here) and have a whole Squarespace SEO Series of blog posts and video tutorials that you should binge.
+I also share SEO tips with my newsletter (which you can sign up for here).
+Check out my Squarespace SEO page for more resources, blog posts & video tutorials and get your copy of my Squarespace SEO Checklist below for free.
 Phew!

 Sit back, relax, and let's get linking!